EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Stoner.md

 Older people need to calm down.
 It helps align the life you live.
 It was somewhat of a struggle book, though I read it fast (in a couple of days).

 # ☘️ How the Book Changed Me
-I felt happier with my current situation, how the trivialities of life might destroy a person, how indecision is a destroyer of happiness.
+I felt happier with my current situation, how the trivialities of life might destroy a person, and how indecision is a destroyer of happiness.

 # ✍️ My Top  Quotes
 *The one you love first, is not the one you love last, and love is not a goal, it is a process where one person attempts to get to know another.*

 *"Lust and learning,” Katherine once said.
-That’s really all there is, isn’t it?
+That’s really all there is, isn’t it?*